joshbrew/threadop/README.md

 - One-off or repeat use with easy cleanup.
 - Chain multiple workers with message port automation
 - Instantiate threadpools from a single function, chain multiple threadpools.
+- Create threads with lists of functions you can call by name.
 - Specify imports (local or remote) from strings or objects to use the full range of esm import abilities.
-- loops, animations, with propagation
+- loops, animations, with propagation.
 - Dramatically increase program performance with easy parallelism!
 The time to instantiate a basic worker is ~0.1ms.

 Instantiate threads from generic functions (with imports!) or from URLS i.e. worker file locations or Blobs.